-On cessation, the administering authority will instruct the fund actuary to carry out a cessation valuation to determine whether there is any deficit or surplus as defined in the FSS.
+On exit from the fund and in the event where an indicative valuation has not been carried out, the administering authority will instruct the fund actuary to carry out a cessation valuation to determine whether there is any deficit or surplus as defined in the FSS.

-Where there is a deficit, payment of this amount in full would normally be sought from the exiting employer.
-The fund's normal policy is that this cessation debt is paid in full in a single lump sum within 28 days of the employer being notified.
+Where there is a deficit following a cessation or indicative valuation, payment of this amount in full would normally be sought from the exiting employer.
+The fund's normal policy is that this deficit, known as the cessation debt, is paid in full in a single lump sum within 28 days of the employer being notified or within 28 days of exit from the fund in the event that an indicative valuation has been carried out.

-However, the fund will consider written requests from employers to spread the payment over an agreed period, in the exceptional circumstance where payment of the debt in a single immediate lump sum could be shown by the employer to be materially detrimental to the employer's financial situation (see 3.2 Repayment flexibility on exit payments below).
+However, the fund will consider written requests from employers to spread the payment over an agreed period, in the exceptional circumstance where payment of the debt in a single immediate lump sum could be shown by the employer to be materially detrimental to the employer's financial situation (see 3.3 Repayment flexibility on exit payments below).

-In circumstances where there is a surplus, the administering authority will determine the amount of exit credit to be paid to the exiting employer in line with the Regulations.
+In circumstances where there is a surplus, the administering authority will determine, at its sole discretion, the amount of exit credit (if any) to be paid to the exiting employer (see 3.3 Exit credits below).

-3.1 Approach to cessation calculations
+3.1 Approach to cessation valuations